merakigenart/meraki-js-sdk/README.md

 ### Writing Scripts for Meraki

-To create a script for Meraki, you must use the framework (SDK) we provide via an npm package.
+To create a script for Meraki, you must use the framework (SDK) we provide as an npm package.
 This allows for uniformity between scripts, regardless of what rendering library is in use.
 This makes it easier to create scripts as there's a single, documented way to write a valid Meraki script.

 The core of your script will be a modern ECMAScript class named `Script` that extends a `MerakiScript` class, as shown below: